 If many gods are regarded as so many icicles from a roof, it sort of makes sense, but just figuratively.
 Also note that many scholars prefer the term monolatry to henotheism, to describe how a single god is central (to the ones directly beneath it), but other gods - other icicles - are not denied.

-In a main yoga work, Patanjali's Yoga Sutras, detachment, vairagya, is spoken well of for yoga training, but not detachment of yoga training.
+Detachment, vairagya, is spoken well of for yoga training, but not detachment of yoga training.
 There are limits to many things.
-Make sure that you avoid going to extremes.
 "Measure in all things" can be good.
 The Avadhut Gita contains a heart-warming piece of advice about renouncing well.
 "Renounce, renounce the world, and also renounce renunciation, and even give up the absence of renunciation."
 (4:21).

-Renounce attachment to the Bhagavad Gita and other words of advice words - possible, but maybe not great.
+It is possible to renounce attachment to the Bhagavad Gita and other words of advice words - possible, but maybe not great.
 Still, speaking for detachment is the Gita's own teaching.
 (6:35: 13:8; 18:6, 52).
 The Gita recommends it as a key means to still a restless mind.
-Mind that attachment to the Gita is attachment, and "yogis act without attachment", says Shankara [Nikhilananda 1952 54].
-Attachment gives confusion, says Swami Nikhilananda further [Ibid].
+A necessary finding: attachment to the Gita is attachment, and "yogis act without attachment", says Shankara [in Nikhilananda 1952, 54].
+Attachment brings confusion, says Swami Nikhilananda further [Ibid].

 As for the second type of good souls, they are "inquisitive", says Prabhupada, or "seekers of knowledge", they desire knowledge (Johnson) or seek knowledge (Nikhilananda and Sivananda).
 In short, they are not as accomplished yet, but there is hope for them - and besides there are different nuances and shades of meaning among translations too.

 The third stylised type: Swami Sivananda has "the seeker of wealth", Srila Prabhupada has "the desirer of wealth" and W. Johnson "the man whose object is prosperity".
-Nikhilananda has "the man seeking enjoyment", however.
-The key term used derives from artha, wealth, property, opulence, advantage, profit and sense (meaning), but also skills, health, career, means of a fulfilling life, activity to make a living, prosperity, according to Sanskrit-English dictionaries.
+The key term used derives from artha, wealth, property, opulence, advantage, profit and sense (meaning), but also skills, health, career, means of a fulfilling life, activity to make a living, prosperity, according to Sanskrit-English dictionaries, as the SDSS.
 It may not easily be taken to mean "enjoyment".
 (Nikhilananda 1944:190)

 Rounding this up: The Bhagavad Gita does not look down on the seeker of wealth and opulence, and hardly on the fair money-lover either.
-The money-hungry one is in fact a worshipper, but is he or she mirthful too?
-There is no need to look down on a Mammon-worshipper, in other words; just help him or her to search higher than shining gold and the things it may buy.
-What could be needed is to worship cleverly enough, as there are many fields and forms and levels of wealth.
+The mentality of the money-hungry guy is in fact that of a big Mammon worshipper, but is he or she mirthful too?
+There is no need to look down on the Mammon-worshipper according to the Gita teaching; just help him or her to search higher than shining gold and the things it may buy.
+What could be needed is to worship cleverly enough.
+There are many fields and forms and levels of wealth.
 The highest is best.
 Abraham Maslow's pyramid of needs illustrate many aspects of this point.
 [Maslow's Pyramid may be read as a pyramid of wealth also]

 Earn good money, breathe calmly and stick to the most precious wealth.
 Could it be health, mind/consciousness and joy?